Sebetralstat for hereditary angioedema

 Administration: | Being tested in hereditary angioedema as film-coated or orally disintegrating tablets to be taken by mouth |

-Clinical testing: | In Phase 3 clinical testing |
+Clinical testing: | In Phase 3 clinical testing; now being considered for US, EU approval |

 How does sebetralstat work in hereditary angioedema?

 In HAE, such attacks generally are due to genetic mutations that impair the production or function of a protein called C1 inhibitor.
-This causes an enzyme called kallikrein to become overactive and trigger the production and release of large amounts of bradykinin.
+This causes an enzyme known as kallikrein to become overactive and trigger the production and release of large amounts of bradykinin.
 Too much bradykinin causes blood vessels to widen and leak fluid into tissues, resulting in swelling.

 How will sebetralstat be administered in hereditary angioedema?